JackelinDePaz/unemployment/quizzes/quiz3.md

 ### Question C

-In the matching model, an increase in the job-separation rate would
+In the matching model, what would an increase in the job-separation rate do?

-1. Have no effect on the labor-supply curve
+1. It would have no effect on the labor-supply curve.
-2. Shift the labor-supply curve inward
+2. It would shift the labor-supply curve inward.
-3. Shift the labor-supply curve outward
+3. It would shift the labor-supply curve outward.
-4. Make the matching function more effective
+4. It would make the matching function more effective.
-5. Make the matching function less effective
+5. It would make the matching function less effective.
 6. None of the above.

 ### Question D